Samsung HAF-QIN/EXP Refrigerator Water Filter (DA97-17376B) Review 2026

 Overview

 The Samsung HAF-QIN is the practical, no-nonsense OEM filter for Samsung refrigerator owners.
-At $37.52, it is the most affordable genuine OEM refrigerator filter in our entire catalog — roughly $12 cheaper than GE filters and $16 less than the everydrop Filter 1.
+It is the most affordable genuine OEM refrigerator filter in our entire catalog — significantly less expensive than competing GE and everydrop OEM options.
 It does exactly one thing well: it makes your Samsung fridge water and ice taste noticeably better by removing chlorine taste, odor, and sediment.
 It does not pretend to be a comprehensive contaminant reduction system, and that honest positioning is actually refreshing.

 The carbon block filtration technology inside the HAF-QIN is straightforward and proven.
 Chlorine — the most common cause of unpleasant tap water taste — is effectively neutralized, and particulates are trapped before they reach your glass or ice maker.
 The quarter-turn installation is the simplest mechanism in the fridge filter market: twist, pull, push, twist.
 Done in 30 seconds, no tools required.
 Samsung's internal filter housing keeps the cartridge out of the way and maintains a clean fridge interior.